Fereydoun Ave

-Artist Fereydoun Ave poses in front of a wall bearing his signature for his first retrospective art gallery in Dubai, September 2023.

 Fereydoun Ave (born 1945; فریدون آو) is an Iranian art collector, curator, painter, and sculptor.

 Early life and education

 Ave was born in Tehran to a Zoroastrian family from Yazd.
-His father was a merchant from Yazd who traveled between there, Bombay and London.
-At the age of eight, he was sent to boarding school at King School in Sherborn Park England in England.
+His father was a merchant from Yazd who traveled between there, Bombay, and London.
+At the age of eight, he was sent to boarding school at Kings School in Sherborne Park, Gloucester in England.
 He initially enrolled in Arizona State University for agriculture, before switching to receive his BA degree in applied arts for theatre in 1964.
-He then studied film at New York University (1969), and attended the Semester at Sea (1964).
+He then studied film at New York University (1969) and attended World Campus Afloat (1964, now Semester at Sea).

 Fereydoun has often reflected on his identity as a Zoroastrian minority amidst the backdrop of an increasingly Islamic conservative Iran after the 1979 Iranian Revolution.
 His nostalgic longing for his idyllic childhood was the basis of his work Endangered Species, which featured three generations of his family layered among texts, fade-ins, and other mixed media.
 The disconnect he felt between himself as a Zoroastrian and the Islamic Republic led him to return to Persian antiquity for connection, leading to his Rostam and Sohrab Series, from the Persian epic, the Shahnameh.